vandenman/DstarM/README.md

 "# DstarM"

 R package DstarM.
-These files may contain bugs.
+This is the development version and may contain bugs.